-Three Turian thugs surrounded a Quarian female in the middle of an open area.
-One of them was noticeably larger than the others, with distinct face tattoos Kyle hadn't seen before.
+Three Turian thugs had backed a Quarian female up against a wall.
+One of them was notably larger than the others, with unique face tattoos Kyle hadn't seen before.
 The one to his left was a really ugly looking bastard, with left mouth mandibles broken off and burn scars across the right side of his face.
-The third one behind the Quarian was a smaller one, with a custom designed pistol and dagger around his belt.
-No one else was around, so the Turians were not afraid to get in the Quarian's face.
+The third was a small one brandishing a jagged tooth dagger with a pistol strapped to his hip.
+With no one around to watch them and no cameras recording this particular place, they get harass this woman easily.

 Codex Entry (Alliance): Orbital Drop Shock Troopers

-A Special Operations unit of the Alliance Marine Corps, the Orbital Drop Shock Troopers specialize in performing small scale, high-risk combat operations.
-Though known for their orbital drop pod insertion strikes, ODST forces are also trained to engage in other military and paramilitary duties including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.
+A Special Operations unit of the Alliance Marine Corps, Orbital Drop Shock Troopers specialize in small scale, high-risk combat operations.
+Though known for the eponymous insertion strikes, ODST forces are also trained to handle military and paramilitary responsibilities including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.

-Previously a fledgling military unit, the ODST grew to fame across the UNSC and Alliance military following successful campaigns in the outer colonies Insurrection, the Human-Covenant War and the First Contact War.
-Their all-volunteer recruitment, chosen through months of intense screening and training procedures, allows for a diverse combat catalogue that seeks out the best in human combat experience.
+Previously a fledgling branch of the former United Nations Space Command, the ODST came to fame following successful campaigns in the outer colonies insurrection, the Human-Covenant War and the First Contact War.
+Their all-volunteer recruitment, chosen through rigorous screening and training procedures, allows for a diverse combat catalogue that seeks out the best in human combat experience.
 Furthermore, ODST troopers are often tasked with field-testing Alliance weaponry and armor, often receiving customized equipment suited for their operations.

 Continue on to Remember Shanxi Part 2 to see how all of this malarkey turns out!
 For those of you who are unfamiliar with DinoJake's The Last Spartan story or want a refresher, click on the link below to catch up: